stcarrez/ada-util/docs/Util_Log.md

 ## Custom appender
 It is possible to write a customer log appender and use it in the generation of logs.
-This is done in three steps:
+This is done in two steps:

-* first by extending the `Util.Log.Appenders.Appender` type and overriding some of the methods to implement the custom log appender and by writing a `Create` function whose role is to create instances of the appender and configure them according to the user configuration.
+* first by extending the `Util.Log.Appenders.Appender` tagged type and overriding some of the methods to implement the custom log appender and by writing a `Create` function whose role is to create instances of the appender and configure them according to the user configuration.
-* second by instantiating the `Util.Log.Appenders.Factories` package which provides a `Register` procedure.
+* second by instantiating the `Util.Log.Appenders.Factories` package.
   The package is instantiated with the appender's name and the `Create` function.
-* third by calling the `Register` procedure before configuring the logs.
+  It contains an elaboration body that registers automatically the factory.

 For example, the first step could be implemented as follows (methods are not shown):